Times Square, Manhattan, NY

 Times Square in New York City

-Times Square in New York City-At the end of the 19th century, New York City had expanded up to 42nd street and the area was becoming the center of the city’s social scene.
-In 1904, the New York Times built the Times Tower on 43rd street just off Broadway to replace the premises in Downtown.
+Times Square in New York.
+At the end of the 19th century, New York City had expanded to 42nd street, emerging as the social hub.
+In 1904, the New York Times constructed the Times Tower on 43rd street near Broadway to replace its downtown location.
 The square facing the building was called the Longacre square, but was soon renamed Times Square.
 The name is now used for the area between 40th and 53rd street and 6th and 9th avenue.
 Times square is best place for vacations with family.

-New York Times Headquarters- The inauguration of the New York Times’ new headquarters at 1 Times Square was celebrated with a fireworks display, starting a New Year’s eve tradition which still continues today.
-The first famous ball-lowering from the 1 Times Square’s rooftop pole was held on New Year’s Eve 1907.
+The New York Times celebrated their new headquarters at 1 Times Square with fireworks, starting a New Year’s Eve tradition that still goes on today.
+The first famous ball drop from the rooftop pole at 1 Times Square happened on New Year’s Eve 1907.

-Decline: In the thirties, the Great Depression led to a sharp decline in theater attendance.
-Many businesses had to close down, and they were quickly replaced by strip teases and and peep shows.
+In the thirties, the Great Depression led to a sharp decline in theater attendance.
+Many businesses shut down, and strip teases and peep shows quickly took their place.
 The area continued to attract visitors though and after the second World War, the Theater district was booming again.
 At the end of the sixties, the area started to go downhill and by the mid-seventies, tourists avoided Times square, which had become a seedy, crime-ridden and drug-infested place.

-Disneyfication: In the 1980s redevelopment proposals were submitted, with little result.
+In the 1980s, they submitted redevelopment proposals, but they didn’t achieve much.
 This changed a decade later, when the Walt Disney Company opened a Disney store on Times Square.
 This attracted more family-friendly businesses to the area, leading to a so-called ‘Disneyfication’.
 The area is – like most of New York City – a lot safer now than in the early nineties and is once again a magnet for tourists and a center of New York’s social scene.

 Leave a Comment